 At some point during the song the crowd slowed, stilled, quieted on the porch, in the badly lit back yard, everyone in the house quiet, perfectly still, shoulder to shoulder in a moment of exquisite beauty.

-When I finished, I looked up at the silent faces looking at me, my brothers, and after a pause, from somewhere in the back, Scotty yelled, “That sucked!
+When I finished, I looked up at the silent faces looking at me, my brothers, and after a pause, from somewhere in the back, someone yelled, “That sucked!
 Play some Primus!”
 I hit the long slow slide into My Name is Mud, and slapped the percussive tempo, and the bone-cracking mosh pit recommenced.